Barbon Hillclimb

 Barbon Speed Hillclimb…. what is it?

-The new course record of 20.08 seconds set by Jos Goodyear in July 2015 makes Barbon the fastest Hillclimb course in the UK – Jos set an average speed from start to finish of 90.66mph.
-Opened in 1950 the spectacular venue with views out over the surrounding countryside may be home to one of the shortest Hillclimbs in the UK, but its 675m long course climbs 61m (200ft) on the side of Barbon Fell and is incredibly popular with drivers who enjoy the challenge and great atmosphere that the venue provides.
-It’s great for spectators too, the whole of the course is accessible for viewing and you also have full access to the paddock area where the cars (and drivers) “rest” between runs.
+The new course record of 20.08 seconds set by Jos Goodyear in July 2015 makes Barbon the fastest Hillclimb course in the UK.
+Jos set an average speed from start to finish of 90.66mph.
+Opened in 1950 the spectacular venue with views out over the surrounding countryside may host one of the shortest Hillclimbs in the UK, but its 675m long course climbs 61m (200ft) on the side of Barbon Fell and is incredibly popular with drivers who enjoy the challenge and great atmosphere that the venue provides.
+Its 1960s charm is great for spectators too, the whole of the course is accessible for viewing and you also have full access to the paddock area where the cars (and drivers) “rest” between runs.

 What’s it all about?
 It’s simply an opportunity for registered competitors to drive their car as quickly as possible up the winding parkland estate road of Barbon Manor, the aim quite simply being to get from the bottom to the top in the shortest possible time.
 See Russell Thorp’s excellent in-car video here.

-Want to have a go?
-You’ll have to have a car, it could even be an absolutely standard road car, and you’ll need to join a motor club.
+Competitors: Want to have a go?
+You’ll have to have a car, it could even be a totally standard road car, and you’ll need to join a motor club.
 Have a look at our page about our Aintree Sprints where there’s lots more information.
 Sprints & Hillclimbs are very similar and many competitors use the same cars for both disciplines.

 Jos Goodyear in his Track Record winning Raptor in July 2016, photo courtesy of Mark Holmes Photography